 b.
-'Processing data' and 'access to data'.
-The definition of 'processing' opted for in the Principles is not entirely identical with the definition under EU law, notably the definition in the GDPR.
-Article 3(2) GDPR defines 'processing' as any 'operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction'.
-Activities, such as mere viewing, or disclosure as such, without any 'physical' operation, such as the generation of transitional copies, can undoubtedly infringe a person's privacy and thus fall under the GDPR's definition of processing.
-However, these activities are performed only on an intellectual level and include no actual operation that is performed on the data.
-Hence, in the context of the data economy they should not be covered by the term 'processing'.
+"Processing data" and "access to data."
+The definition of "processing" in these Principles is not entirely identical with the definition under EU law, notably the definition in the GDPR and the Data Act proposal.
+Article 3(2) of the GDPR and Article 2(11) of the Data Act proposal define "processing" as any "operation or set of operations which is performed on (personal) data or on sets of (personal) data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction."
+Activities, such as mere viewing, or disclosure as such, without any "physical" operation, such as the generation of transitional copies, can undoubtedly infringe a person's privacy and thus fall under the GDPR's definition of "processing."
+However, those activities are performed only on an intellectual level and include no actual operation that is performed on the data.
+Hence, these Principles suggest that in the context of the data economy the term 'processing' should not cover the mere viewing of data.
+The current Data Act proposal has borrowed the definition of "processing" from the GDPR (except that it is referred to as data instead of personal data), which would suggest a broader understanding of processing.

-The Data Governance Act proposal is the first EU instrument to introduce a definition for 'access'.
-According to Article 3(8) 'access means processing by a data user of data that has been provided by a data holder, in accordance with specific technical, legal, or organisational requirements, without necessarily implying the transmission or downloading of such data'.
-In essence, this definition coincides with the Principles' understanding of the term.
+The Data Governance Act (DGA) (Regulation (EU) 2022/868) is the first EU instrument to introduce a definition for "access."
+According to Article 2(13), "access means processing by a data user of data that has been provided by a data holder, in accordance with specific technical, legal, or organizational requirements, without necessarily implying the transmission or downloading of such data."
+In essence, this definition coincides with these Principles' understanding of the term.

-The term 'access' is also used in several sector specific regimes, e.g. Articles 61 to 66 Type Approval Regulation (Regulation (EU) 2018/858); Article 36 and 66 f Payment Sector Directive II (PSD II) (Directive (EU) 2015/2366); several times in the Electricity Directive (Directive (EU) 2019/944) and in Article 17 INSPIRE Directive (Directive 2007/2/EC), which grant parties access to certain sets of data.
-These rights are frequently referred to as 'data access rights' (e.g. COM(2020) 66 final, p.
+The term "access" is also used in several sector-specific regimes, e.g., Articles 61 to 66 of the Type Approval Regulation (Regulation (EU) 2018/858); Article 36 and 66 f of the Payment Sector Directive II (PSD II) (Directive (EU) 2015/2366); several times in the Electricity Directive (Directive (EU) 2019/944) and in Article 17 of the Infrastructure for Spatial Information in the European Community (INSPIRE) Directive (Directive 2007/2/EC), which grant parties access to certain sets of data.
+These rights are frequently referred to as "data access rights" (e.g., COM(2020)

+66 final, p.
 12).
-However, a clear terminology that distinguishes between data portability - a term used in Art 20 GDPR (see Reporters' Notes to Principle 24.) - and data access has not been established.
-Therefore, the label 'data access right' does not necessarily imply that it gives a party less extensive rights than a portability right.
+However, a clear terminology that distinguishes between data portability-a term used in Article 20 of the GDPR (see the Reporters' Notes to Principle 24)-and data access has not been established.
+Therefore, the label "data access right" does not necessarily imply that it gives a party less extensive rights than a portability right.